costajob/akamai_ccu/README.md

 ```shell
 ccu_invalidate --edgerc=~/.edgerc --bulk=urls.txt
 ```

-##### Do not mix content types
-You cannot specify both CP codes and URLs on the same bulk file, mind being consistent!

 #### Redirecting output
 In case you're calling the CLI from another program (like your Jenkins script), just redirect the output to your log file: